HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Bugfix: Finally fixed the bug where friendly AI would not attack a Capital Ship if the Capital Ship was the only enemy present.
 This is due to the fact that, believe it or not, AI don't know how to attack any ships other than type FIGHTER or FREIGHTER.
 This means that, as a side-effect, there are now only two "Ship Type Killed" stats; Fighter/Freight Kills and Capital Kills.
 -- Bugfix: Utilized FLScan 1.3 to fix an error in a loadout, and to generate new shortest system paths.
 The pathing generation rules, thanks guys. =)
 -- Misc: Re-implanted SDK 1.5 to fix some tiny errors.
 -- Misc: Removed the Jet Black mod (by Glitch) option, to try and un-clutter the list a little more.
-Besides, you can just activate the mod seperately anyhow if you really wanted it.
+Besides, you can just activate the mod separately anyhow if you really wanted it.
 Also, not having the skins present reduced mod size a tiny bit.
 -- Misc: Officially solidified NPC wingmen - 2 DLL hacks later and one hell of a lot of tweaking, they can finally get back on your wing after pulling a few loop-de-loops and a 180. ;)
 -- Change: Lights and Engine customization have been removed.
 I know, it's a bummer, however I found that the amount of cheating loopholes spawned from ship customization is just too great to be ignored.
 -- Addition: 1.1 patch now included with the mod.
 THIS WILL NOT OVER-WRITE ANY NORMAL FL FILES.
 When you de-activate the mod, the 1.1 patch will go with it.
 This was included for added stability and cheat-protection.